amblina/katacoda-scenarios/tutorial5/step1.md

 its contents or how to edit the file.

 A **CSV** is often stored in a file with the file extension `.csv`.
-They are used to store the tables, each column in the table is separated by a comma.
+They are used to store tables, each column in the table is separated by a comma.
 The first line often has the labels for each of the columns.